ADHD in Adults - National Clinical Programme

 All staff working in Adult ADHD Clinics will have attended specific training in Adult ADHD with UKAAN the UK Adult ADHD Network.
 They provide training to clinicians in three specific areas:

 - Pharmacological Interventions

 The NCP has also provided additional training for final year specialist registrars in psychiatry and other multidisciplinary staff through the UK Adult ADHD Network (UKAAN) and it plans to repeat this training at specific intervals and in particular for all new staff joining Adult ADHD teams.
 Clinicians, if interested, can also apply to UKAAN to attending upcoming courses.

 The ADHD Journey and importance of early diagnosis

 The National Clinical Lead for ADHD in Adults explains the Programme and the importance of getting an early diagnosis.
 To illustrate this, an actor from UCC Drama Society recounts the story of a young person with ADHD, their journey in seeking a diagnosis and access to specialist services.
 This highlights how much their life improved following pharmacological and non-pharmacological interventions as they learned to manage their ADHD.

 Scope of the National Clinical Programme

-The terms of reference of this Working Group are to design and develop a model of care for the strategic and operational delivery of services for adults with ADHD taking into consideration:
+The terms of reference of this Working Group were to design and develop a Model of Care for the strategic and operational delivery of services for adults with ADHD taking into consideration: